python/devguide/coverage.rst

 overall view of how good coverage is for various modules (you will want to focus on those in the ``Lib`` directory as those are the pure Python modules from Python's stdlib, and thus easier to work with than the C extension modules).
+But since this is a third-party site we cannot promise that it will always be accessible or have useful information (i.e., be working properly).

 Another is to follow the examples below and simply see what kind of coverage your favorite module has.
 This is "stabbing in the dark", though, and so it might take some time to find a module that needs coverage help.

-Finally, you can simply run the test suite yourself with coverage turned on and see what modules need help.
-This has the drawback as the test suite takes some time to complete when run under coverage measuring.
+Finally, you can simply run the entire test suite yourself with coverage turned on and see what modules need help.
+This has the drawback as the test suite takes some time to complete when run under coverage measuring, but you will have an accurate, up-to-date notion of what modules need the most work.

 Using coverage.py